What is BIA-ALCL?

 If BIA-ALCL is caught early treatment is usually surgical and curative, by complete removal of the capsule and implant.

 How common is BIA-ALCL?

 The first case of BIA-ALCL was reported as recently as 1997 and was discovered in association with a saline filled breast implant.
 Data regarding the frequency of occurrence of BIA-ALCL has changed.
 Previous estimates derived from epidemiological studies estimated the risk at 1 in 300,000 breast implants or an annual incidence of 0.1 to 0.3 per 100,000 women with implants.
 Recent published data from the Australia and New Zealand cohort of cases of BIA-ALCL combined with anonymised sales date from implant manufacturers has provided a different perspective with a higher risk estimate (Deva AK et al, Plast Reconstr Surg.
 2017 Oct;140(4):645-654).
 The highest estimated risk as expressed as cases of ALCL per number of implantations was found for the Allergan Biocell texture at 1 in 3817 (95%CI 2718 to 5545) as compared with Silimed Polyurethane at 1 in 7788 (95%CI 3042 to 28581) and Mentor Siltex texture at 1 in 60631 (95%CI 10882 to 2397471).
-Higher surface area textured implants (macro textured prostheses) appear to increase the risk of BIA-ALCL in the Australia and New Zealand series.
+Higher surface area textured implants are therefore shown to significantly increase risk of BIA-ALCL in Australia and New Zealand.

 Although the first case of BIA-ALCL was in association with a saline implant, it has been shown to occur independently of the filler material.
 No cases to date are reported with the sole use of smooth implants..